shervinsahba/obsidian-icewind/Homebrew Items.md

 > In hybrid form, you gain the Bite attack with which you are proficient.
 You lose your class features in this form.
 You either make a Bite attack or attack with whatever weapon you are wielding.
 > **Bite**.
 Melee Weapon Attack: reach 5 ft., one target.
 Hit: (2d10 + 4) piercing damage.
 If the target is a humanoid, it must succeed on a DC 14 Constitution saving throw or be cursed with lycanthropy.

+## Blessing of the Great Beast
+> This blessing lasts for one month.
+Your Strength score is 19 for the duration of the blessing.
+If your Strength score increases beyond 19 without the use of the blessing, the blessing has no additional effect.

 ## Blessing of the Storm Lord
+> This blessing lasts for one month.
+You know have resistance to lightning damage.

 ## Blessing of the Cold Crone
+> This blessing lasts for one month.
+You now know and may cast Absorb Elements at 2nd Level once per Long Rest without using a spell slot.

-## Blessing of the Wavemother
+## Blessing of the Wave Mother
-> You now have a swim speed.
+> This blessing lasts for one month.
+You now have a swim speed.
 If you already had a natural swim speed, it increases by 10.
 If you did have a natural swim speed already, your new swim speed is half your speed plus 10, rounded up to the nearest 5.

 ## Remorhaz Javelin
 ![[Pasted image 20250313204412.png|500]]